Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

 This cohomological aspect of the construction of TQFT from Lie groups has been developed in detail by Freed, Hopkins, Lurie and Teleman \cite{FHLT}.
 We remark that this framework focuses especially on classifying TQFTs in dimension $n$ by means of an element of the $n^{th}$ group cohomology of $G$, so since $\FV$ and $\FV^{U(1)}$ are specifically 2-categorical our construction gives a version of this theory which extends only to codimension-2.
 The reconstruction of the DW model when $n=3$ is of special interest since 1D manifolds are sufficiently simple to be an interesting stopping point.

-Now, recall that a group cohomology element is an element of the ordinary cohomology of the classifying space:
+Recall that a group cohomology element is an element of the ordinary cohomology of the classifying space:

 Its role is best understood in terms of the fact that $G$-connections on a manifold $M$ correspond to homotopy classes of maps $A : M \ra BG$ into the classifying space of $G$.
 This applies to both manifolds and cobordisms, so we may understand the role of $[\omega]$ in the context of the Homotopy Quantum Field Theory of Turaev \cite{HQFT}.

+An HQFT is rather like a TQFT, except that the source category consists of manifolds and cobordisms \textit{equipped with maps} into a target space $X$.
+Specifically, one has a category $\catname{nCob}/X$, whose objects are $(n-1)$-manifolds equipped with maps into target space $X$.
+The whose morphisms are cobordisms equipped with maps to $X$ whose restriction to the boundary agrees with the maps from the source and target objects.
+Then an HQFT in Turaev's sense is a functor from $\catname{nCob}/X$ to $\catname{Vect}$.

-An HQFT is rather like a TQFT, but the source category consists not just manifolds and cobordisms, but of manifolds and cobordisms equipped with maps into a target space $X$.
-In the case where $X = BG$, this says that an HQFT is an assignment of vector spaces and linear maps to manifolds and cobordisms equipped with a $G$-bundle with connection.
+In the case where $X = BG$, this amounts to saying that an HQFT is an assignment of vector spaces and linear maps to manifolds and cobordisms equipped with a $G$-bundle with connection.
+Such HQFTs are classified by cohomology classes on $X$ ($BG$ in this case).
+An equivalent way to say this is that they are classified by gerbes on $X$ (since the cohomology class determines the gerbe).

-Such HQFTs are classified precisely by cohomology classes on $X$ (or $BG$ in this case), or equivalently in terms of gerbes on $X$.
-This sort of construction, in a somewhat more specialized case, has been described by Picken \cite{picken}, using the language of TQFT with a more general source category to describe what is in fact an HQFT.
-There, such a construction is described explicitly in terms of gluing rules for manifolds with boundary, rather than categorically in terms of composition of cobordisms.
-Moreover, these are labelled with specific collections of neighborhoods, and the abstract cohomology class $[\omega]$ becomes concrete transition functions for a gerbe relative to these neighborhoods.
-Despite these differences, the formulation given there is helpful in understanding the composition in the new 2-category $\uispgpd$ introduced in Section \ref{sec:uispgpd}.
+In a somewhat more specialized case, this has been described by Picken \cite{picken}, as a ``rank-1 TQFT''.
+Picken's construction is given in terms of gluing rules for manifolds with boundary, but is equivalent to the categorical description in terms of composition of cobordisms.
+Moreover, these are cobordisms are labelled with specific collections of neighborhoods, so that the abstract cohomology class $[\omega]$ (of the map into $BG$) is represented by concrete transition functions for a gerbe, relative to these neighborhoods.
+Being rank-1 means that these transition functions are valued in $U(1)$ - that is, that $\omega$ is a $U(1)$-valued cocycle.

+Picken (\cite{picken}, Theorem 4.6) proves that there is a 1-1 correspondence between such $U(1)$ gerbes, and a certain class of rank-1, 2-dimensional TQFT's.
+In particular, the formulation given there is helpful in understanding the composition in the new bicategory $\uispgpd$ introduced in Section \ref{sec:uispgpd}, since the assignments made using $\omega$ will satisfy certain gluing rules which amount to the characterization of these TQFT's as functors.